Lutando/docs-oxd/sources/oxdserver/conf/index.md

 * trust_all_certs - true to trust all certificates, if false then trust_store_path must be specified to store with valid certificates
 * trust_store_path - path to trust store
 * license_server_endpoint - license server endpoint
 * license_id - License ID.
-You can order valid license at https://oxd.gluu.org.
+You can [order valid license](https://oxd.gluu.org).
+Without a license you are limited to 2 transactions per second.
-* license_check_period_in_hours - license check period
+* license_check_period_in_hours - Oxd will automatically check the license server for a new license (in case you renewed)
 * public_key - public key of License ID (must be provided during License id purchase)
 * public_password - public password of License ID (must be provided during License id purchase)
 * license_password - license password of License ID (must be provided during License id purchase)